 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

 Table of Contents

-If you are using the standard distribution of Jetty, you must enable the jndi module, if it is not already enabled via a transitive dependency from another module.
+If you are using the standard distribution of Jetty, you must enable the jndi module to obtain jetty’s jndi implementation, and the plus module which provides classes for interacting with jndi.
+As the plus module depends on the jndi module, you only need to enable the plus module to enable both.
 Assuming you have jetty installed in /opt/jetty, and you have made a jetty base in /opt/jetty/my-base, do:

 You can now start Jetty and use JNDI within your webapps.
 See Using JNDI for information on how to add entries to the JNDI environment that Jetty can look up within webapps.